Abelian varieties with real multiplication: classification and isogeny classes over finite fields: Introduction

-\textbf{Organisation of the paper} Our first step is to construct canonical lift(s) of abelian varieties with RM in section $2$.
+Our first step is to construct canonical lift(s) of abelian varieties with RM in section $2$.
 We then give the main theorem of classification in section $3$, and finally, section $4$ provides estimates for the size of isogeny classes.